zachwylde00/samples/README.md

     `{ "args": [ "<key>", "<value>" ] }`

-5. Click on **try**.
+5. Click  **try**.
  * A response code of **200** indicates successful function call of the smart contract.
  * A response code of **202** indicates that your request is queued for processing.
 Final processing outcome may be obtained through **Result** end point by using **resultId** obtained in **response body**.
  * A response code of **400** indicates that you have a malformed request.
 Check the **body** field again.
  * A response code of **401** indicates that either you forgot to enter API token you have entered invalid API token.

-6. Congrats!
-You have saved the first data in the blockchain using **XOOA**.
+Congrats!
+You have saved the first data in the blockchain using **Xooa**.

-7. To view your transaction as part of the blockchain, navigate to **Ledger** from your Xooa dashboard.
+7. To view your transaction as part of the blockchain, from your Xooa dashboard, go to **Ledger**.

-8. Navigate to **Transactions** tab.
+8. Go to the **Transactions** tab.

-9. You can expand the data field to see your transactions.
+You can expand the data field to see your transactions.